China says EU solar duties to "seriously harm" trade ties

 The English-language China Daily newspaper cited an official with the surname Zhang as saying the Ministry of Commerce was likely waiting for an official EU decision before issuing its polysilicon ruling.

 The EU solar duties would come into effect once the Commission publishes the decision in its Official Journal.
-Beijing has said it will defend against what is calls protectionist behaviour.
+Beijing has said it will defend against what is calls protectionist behavior.

 On his first overseas trip since taking the office in March, Chinese Premier Li Keqiang at the end of May will stop in Germany, the world's biggest solar market last year.